-While gathering data, one might come across three main factors that would contribute to the quality of data:
+While gathering data, you might come across three main factors that would contribute to the quality of data:

 Completeness: Lacking attribute/feature values or values of interest.
-The dataset might be incomplete due to:
+The data set might be incomplete due to:

 Consistency: Aggregation of data is inconsistent.

 Some other features that also affect the data quality include timeliness (the data is incomplete until all relevant information is submitted after certain time periods), believability (how much the data is trusted by the user) and interpretability (how easily the data is understood by all stakeholders).

 To ensure high-quality data, it’s crucial to preprocess it.
 To make the process easier, data preprocessing is divided into four stages: data cleaning, data integration, data reduction, and data transformation.

 Data cleaning refers to techniques to ‘clean’ data by removing outliers, replacing missing values, smoothing noisy data, and correcting inconsistent data.
 Many techniques are used to perform each of these tasks, where each technique is specific to a user’s preference or problem set.
 Below, I explain each task in terms of the techniques used to overcome it.

 You can use multiple approaches to deal with missing data.
 Let’s look at some of them.

 - Removing the training example: You can ignore the training example if the output label is missing (if it is a classification problem).
 This is usually discouraged as it leads to loss of data because you are removing the attribute values that can add value to data set as well.